gabrielrih/sqlpinger/README.md

 # sqlpinger
 A lightweight CLI tool to monitor SQL Server availability by continuously executing SELECT 1.
-Automatically detects and logs downtime periods, including total duration and timestamps — and prints a summary report at the end of execution.
+It automatically detects and logs downtime periods, including total duration and timestamps — and prints a summary report at the end of execution.

-Perfect for testing connectivity, diagnosing intermittent issues, or validating failovers.
+Perfect for testing connectivity, diagnosing intermittent issues or validating failovers.

 ## Features
 - Continuous connection monitoring